jhnj/wikipedia-graph/README.md

   - `sqlite3`
   - XML dump of all wikipedia articles `simplewiki-latest-pages-articles.xml.bz2` which can be downloaded from <https://dumps.wikimedia.org/simplewiki/latest/>

 Unzip the XML file and move it to the data folder in the project.
 Then open the sbt console by running `sbt`.
 To process the dump and go through all intermediate stages run `run pipeline`.
-Currently there are multiple main methods in the project so select `runner.Runner`.
 On my laptop this process takes about 6 minutes for the Simple English wikipedia dump.

-To then find the shortest path between two articles type `run` in the sbt console and select `search.Graph`.
+To then find the shortest path between two articles type `run search` in the sbt console.
 You will then be prompted for two article titles, if both articles exist the shortest path between them will be printed.

 ## Files
 The final files used in the search are: `graph.bin` and `index.db`